 The 3rd Financial Narrative Processing Workshop (FNP 2021)

-Welcome to the 3rd Financial Narrative Processing Workshop (FNP 2021).
-This year we are running a 2 day event sponsored and funded by the Data Science Institute (DSI) at Lancaster University and Yseop.
+The 3rd Financial Narrative Processing Workshop (FNP 2021) was a 2 day event sponsored and funded by the Data Science Institute (DSI) at Lancaster University and Yseop.
 This is an international gathering of researchers and keynote speakers working on Financial Narratives from computing, accounting & finance.

 FNP 2021 is sponsored by:

 Date and Location:

 15 – 16 September 2021

 This will be a free-to-all online event.
 We’ll update you here in case of any change as we are still considering possibilities for a hybrid event.

 🔔Free registration now open: